byanto/byanto.github.io/content/til/0005/index.md

 }
 ```

-Simple, right?
-But it only takes one missed line (that encoding line) — maybe in a test, a refactor, or a new feature — to save a plain-text password by mistake.
+This works, but it has a hidden danger: it relies on the developer always remembering to perform the encoding step.
+It's a procedural task that's easy to miss during a refactor or when a new developer works on the code, creating a major security vulnerability.
+It only takes one missed line — that encoding line — to save a plain-text password by mistake.
 That’s what I now call the *“Don’t Forget Pattern.”* It works until the day you forget.
 It depends entirely on human memory, which is never a reliable part of a system design.

 ---

 ### Solution / Explanation

-Make password encoding happen automatically during the mapping process — so `userMapper.toUser(request)` always produces a properly encoded password.
-The fix came from a pattern I now call the **“Specialist Pattern”** — separating sensitive logic into a dedicated, declarative mapper.
+The password should be encoded automatically as part of the mapping process itself, making the service layer cleaner and removing the possibility of human error.
+The method `userMapper.toUser(request)` should always produces a properly encoded password. `MapStruct`, the library I use for DTO-entity mapping, has a powerful and elegant pattern for this exact scenario.
+It involves creating a dedicated **"specialist"** component for the encoding and telling the main mapper to use it.

-#### 1. Create a Specialist Component
+#### 1. Create a Specialist Component for Encoding

 ```java
 @Component